Best Places to See Fall Colors in Central Oregon

 There’s a special kind of magic in Central Oregon when the days grow crisp, the air smells like pine, and the leaves turn shades of gold, orange, and red.
 Fall is short but spectacular here—and knowing where (and when) to go leaf-peeping makes all the difference.

-Whether you’re strolling along a river, hiking in the high desert, or exploring right in Bend, these are our top spots to experience the season’s colors—and the best time to catch them at their peak.
+Whether you’re strolling along a river, hiking in the high desert, or exploring right in Bend, these are our picks for the best places to see fall colors in Central Oregon (many among the top spots for fall colors in Oregon) —and the best time to catch them at their peak.

 1. Metolius River – Camp Sherman